reasonwithoutrestraint/site/mkdocs/docs/Summaries/Constructivism/Aaron James, Constructing Protagorean Objectivity.md

 To sufficiently grossly violate certain specific requirements of an activity is not to be engaged in the activity at all.
 I.e. to sufficiently grossly violate the ground rules of chess is not to play chess.
 To sufficiently similarly violate constraints of reasoning (i.e. "formal constraints" such as consistency) is not to be engaged in reasoning.
-If one violates the reqiurements, but not sufficiently grossly, then why still engages in the activity, but badly.
+If one violates the reqiurements, but not sufficiently grossly, then one still engages in the activity, but badly.
 All validity in reasoning is is fully understanding what is involved in making a reasoned practical judgment.

 The Constitutional Conception is a thesis *external* to practical reasoning.
-Because it is (1) about validity in general and (2) neutral with regard to what is valid (i.e. neutral regarding subsantive content).
+Because it is (1) about validity in general and (2) neutral with regard to what is valid (i.e. neutral regarding substantive content).
 Question of validity are apt only as internal questions.
 A judgment of validity is invariably first personal and not a purely "descriptive" affair.
 Any classification of a requirement as necessary to understand an activity cannot but rely on one's understanding of the activity in question, including one's best understanding of what good practice of the relavant kind involves.